 Solar cooling

 The continuous increase in the cost and demand for energy has directed to more research and development to utilize available energy resources efficiently.
 In some ways, using solar energy is better for space cooling than for heating.
-As it was discussed in chapter 1, the cooling load is strongly correlated with exposure of buildings to solar irradiation [1].
-Nevertheless, during the warmest months of the year there is high availability of solar energy.
-In addition to this, the efficiency of solar collectors increases with increasing insulation [26].
-In other words, solar resource is available when cooling is most needed.
+As was discussed in chapter 1, the cooling load is strongly correlated with exposure of buildings to solar irradiation [1].
+During the warmest months of the year there is high availability of solar energy.
+In addition to this, the efficiency of solar collectors increases with increasing insolation [26].
+In other words, solar resource is generally most available when cooling is most needed.

 Solar cooling can be achieved with different refrigeration cycles and it has been demonstrated to be technically feasible in the past.
 However, the use of these systems has not been very popular due to the unfavorable economics.
 Among the mostly used methods for solar cooling are vapor compression cycles, absorption-cooling cycles, and desiccant cooling [1].
 The future of many of these methods will depend on developments beyond the cooling process itself.
-Solar cooling processes have been limited by temperature constrains in collectors’ operation.
-Also, as collector operating temperatures are pushed upward, storage may then become a critical problem [27].
+Solar cooling processes have been limited by temperature constraints on collectors’ operation.
+Also, as collector operating temperatures are pushed upward, storage may become a critical problem [27].

 Absorption Cooling